Application instructions have been updated as of 31 October 2018

-The purpose of this funding scheme is to give ambitious students the opportunity to pursue a research career within art history research and practice-based artistic research and thereby make a significant contribution to the field of arts research in Denmark.
+The purpose of this grant is to give ambitious students the opportunity to pursue a research career within art history research and practice-based artistic research and thereby make a significant contribution to the field of arts research in Denmark.

 To be eligible for a Mads Øvlisen PhD scholarship applicants must have obtained a Master’s degree or equivalent prior to submitting the application.
-Applicants must be enrolled at a university in Denmark during the scholarship period and at the same time be employed either at the university or at another Danish host institution, i.e. a museum or an art academy.
+During the PhD period the applicant must be enrolled at a university in Denmark and at the same time be employed either at the university or at another Danish administrating host institution, i.e. a museum or an art academy.
 A letter of commitment from the university and host institution must be submitted with the application.

-Please note that some universities and institutions may have internal deadlines that fall before the Novo Nordisk Foundation application deadline and applicants are therefore encouraged to contact the university and host institution as soon as possible.
+Please note that some universities and institutions may have internal deadlines that fall before the Novo Nordisk Foundation application deadline and applicants are therefore encouraged to contact the university and host institution early in the application process.

-Five scholarships are available within the following four research fields:
+Five scholarships are available for funding within the following four research fields:

 - 1 PhD scholarship within art history research before 1900 is awarded to an applicant whose research project is within the field of art history research with special emphasis on art history and/or art theory subjects from the period before 1900.